SymfonyCasts/api-platform3/sfcasts/custom-resource-relations.md

 Inside `DailyQuest`, add a new property: `public array $treasures`.
-This will hold an array of *dragon treasures* that you can *win* if you complete this quest: treasures like a fancy magician's hat... a talking frog... the world's *second* largest slinky... or *all four* corner pieces of brownie!
+This will hold an array of *dragon treasures* that you can *win* if you complete this quest: treasures like a fancy magician's hat... a talking frog... the world's *second* largest slinky... or *all four* corner pieces of a brownie!
 Mmmmmm...

 ## Adding an array Relations Property

 In PHP land, this is just like any other property.
-Over in our provider, populate it: say `$quest->treasures = `... and then we'll set that to something.
+Over in our provider, populate it: `$quest->treasures = `... and then we'll set that to something.
 Instead of a boring empty array, we need some `DragonTreasure` objects.
 Up at the top, add `public function __construct()` to autowire a `private DragonTreasureRepository $treasureRepository`.
-Below, grab some treasure:
+Below, grab some treasures:
 `$treasures = $this->treasureRepository->findBy()` passing an empty array for the criteria - so it'll return everything - *no* `orderBy`, and a limit of `10`.
-Yea, we're just finding the first 1 treasures in the database.
+Yea, we're just finding the first 10 treasures in the database.
 I'll paste in some boring code that will grab a random *set* of these `DragonTreasure` objects.
 Put *that* onto the `treasures` property.

 Cool!
-And, even though we don't care right now, to make sure our test keeps passing, at the top here, say `DragonTreasureFactory::createMany(5)`... because if there are *zero* treasures, weird things will happen in our provider... and the dragons will revolt.
+And, even though we don't care right now, to make sure our test keeps passing, at the top here, add `DragonTreasureFactory::createMany(5)`... because if there are *zero* treasures, weird things will happen in our provider... and the dragons will stage their fiery uprising.

 Ok, does this new property show up in our API?
-Head to `/api/quest.jsonld` to see.. a familiar error:
+Head to `/api/quests.jsonld` to see.. a familiar error:

 > You must call `setIsOwnedByAuthenticatedUser()` before `isOwnedByAuthenticatedUser()`.

 We know this: it comes from `DragonTreasure`... all the way at the bottom.
-Apparently, the serializer is trying to access this field, but we never set it.. which makes sense, because we're the provider and processor for `DragonTreasure` aren't called when we're using a `DailyQuest` endpoint.
+Apparently, the serializer is trying to access this field, but we never set it... which makes sense... because the provider and processor for `DragonTreasure` aren't called when we're using a `DailyQuest` endpoint.

 ## Why The Relation is Embedded